 Transfer fee: This is a government fee for registering your name on the title of the property and removing the vendor’s name.

 Registration fees: This is a government fee for registering your lender’s mortgage on the title of your property, if required.
 If the vendor has a mortgage on the property then you may be charged to remove their mortgage, the cost of which will be reimbursed by the vendor at settlement.

 Once you have found your real estate or home, secured your purchase with a fully signed contract.
 You will now require a conveyancer to finalise the transaction and guide you through the transfer of ownership.
 Cost will vary, nevertheless allow a budget of approximately $800 to $1,500.

-You may decided to undertake a building inspection, pest inspection or both.
+You may decided to undertake a building inspection or pest inspection.
 These can cost up to $600.

-Some lenders charge application fees, settlement fees or valuation fees, these can vary from $0 to $900.
+Some lenders charge application fees, settlement fees or valuation fees, this varies from $0 to $900.

 P.J.D.
 REAL ESTATE can take no responsibility for any incorrect information, these tables are meant as a guide only.